Welcome to the king of all Lumen reviews; Latestfuel’s in-depth look at the metabolic tracker that is meant to help hack your metabolism.

 Lumen is for everybody who wants to keep track of their metabolic health and nutrition; and has the budget to afford it.
 It will give you accurate readings of what your body is burning, and suggestions to improve your metabolic flexibility.

 Lumen does not directly measure your ketosis or ketone bodies; however, it can tell you if you are burning fats or not.
 Thus, it can be incredibly useful for people doing keto.
 You will be able to track if you are burning fats easily, and without having to buy ketone strips constantly.

 Lumen can be used in conjunction with both.

 It’s not a tool directed to improve your fitness, and it’s more focused on nutrition.
-However, in conjunction with a smart watch, workout plans etc. could be an useful extra gadget.
+However, in conjunction with a smartwatch, workout plans etc. could be a useful extra gadget.